equansa00/Bankly/README.md

 npm install
 Create a PostgreSQL database and run the provided seed files to set up the schema and initial data.

-Create a .env file in the root directory and add the necessary environment variables such as DATABASE_URL and SECRET_KEY.

 Running the Application
 To start the server, run: